kai9987kai/DIAMOND-Simulation/README.md

 Educational Value:
 This simulation serves as a powerful educational and experimental tool for:

-Understanding Agent-Based Modeling: Observe how individual agents make decisions based on different strategies and how these decisions affect their performance.
+Understanding Agent-Based Modeling: Observe how individual agents make decisions based on different strategies and how these decisions affect their performance in a dynamic environment.
-Learning Reinforcement Learning Concepts: Explore the basics of Q-learning and how agents learn from interactions with their environment.
+Learning Reinforcement Learning Concepts: Explore the basics of Q-learning and how agents learn from interactions with their environment, especially when facing dynamic obstacles and traps.
-Visualizing Diffusion Processes: See how values propagate through a grid over time, influenced by obstacles and terrain.
+Visualizing Diffusion Processes: See how values propagate through a grid over time, influenced by obstacles, terrain, and environmental changes.
-Experimenting with AI and ML Algorithms: Modify parameters and strategies to see firsthand how changes impact agent behavior and learning outcomes.
+Experimenting with AI and ML Algorithms: Modify parameters and strategies to see firsthand how changes impact agent behavior and learning outcomes in complex settings.
 Getting Started:
 Clone the Repository: